t00bstAr/contentful-richtext-converter/README.md

 It handles all kinds of features and usecases to ensure full functionality with all of the aspects of the Contentful RichText Editor.
 Some are easy, *some a quirky* – but it's a working progress...

 Use at your own risk :)

+## Playground

+Want to try it out?

+[Jump the Playground](https://contentful-richtext-converter.netlify.app/) where you can write or "copy-paste" a chunk of HTML and instantly get RichText JSON back – Try it out, and get busy coding :)

 ## Current Status

-Still a working progress with possible future changes, but currently set up to support both ESM (browser) and CommonJS with node.
+The project is currently still a working progress with possible future changes, but currently set up to support both ESM (browser) and CommonJS with node.
+The functionality is somewhat feature complete, but further testing, typescript and even better implementations will be coming in the near future.

 ## Installation